 Other famous monuments are the Chapel of Jesús Nazareno, an image of Christ much revered by the people of Alanís, and central to the Good Friday processions, and the Shrine to Nuestra Señora de las Angustias.
 The latter is located one kilometre and a half from the town and holds the statue of the patron saint of Alanís.
 Also on the outskirts, about six kilometres from the village on the Malcocinado road is the San Miguel de la Breña Monastery surrounded by nature.

 Alanís is 104 kilometres from Seville, in the foothills of Sierra Morena to the north of the province, bordering Badajoz.
-It lies in the heart of Sierra Norte Natural Park, irrigated by the spring waters of Santa María, La Salud and El Pilarejo, as well as Parral Stream.
+It lies in the heart of Sierra Morena Natural Park, irrigated by the spring waters of Santa María, La Salud and El Pilarejo, as well as Parral Stream.